loldexio/LoldexAPI/README.md

 # LoldexAPI

-This repo details our available API connections to our web service components for our Side chain and Front end application
+This repo details our available API connections to our LOLDEX Sidechain

 ## Web Server API for Centralized liqudity